 - The 743-seat Leon M. Goldstein Performing Arts Center and the 300-seat Marine and Academic Center Playhouse.

-- Eighteen general purpose instructional computer labs with more than 500 work stations and approximately 200 computer work stations in specialized instructional facilities.
+- Fifty-one general purpose instructional computer labs with more than 1,700 work stations and approximately 360 computer work stations in specialized instructional facilities.

 - An 800-student capacity NYC Department of Education high school.

-- State-of-the-art labs for both our nursing and paramedic programs, replete with high-fidelity simulation mannequins and a fully equipped ambulance.
+- State-of-the-art labs and simulation equipment for our nursing, surgical technology, polysomnographic (sleep) technology and paramedic programs, replete with high-fidelity simulation mannequins and a fully equipped ambulance.

 - A digital TV studio as well as an FCC-licensed digital radio station, home to WKRB-90.3FM.